Reading doesn’t come naturally. It’s a sophisticated skill that has to be taught and learned. It requires guidance and a lot of practice.

 School districts approve their own materials.

-School districts have the authority to certify that the materials they select are aligned with the standards.
-This was a big change; prior to 2013, materials had to be reviewed and approved by the State Board of Education.
+School districts in California have the authority to select materials and certify that they are aligned with the standards.
+(This was a big change; prior to 2013, materials had to be reviewed and approved by the State Board of Education.)

-In California, more than 40% of public school children speak a language other than English as their first language.
+In California, about 40% of public school children speak a language other than English as their first language.
 In education-speak, these students are called English Learners (EL) or English Language Learners (ELL).

-In California, more than 40% of public school children are "English Learners" who speak a language other than English as their first language.
+In California, about 40% of public school children are "English Learners" who speak a language other than English as their first language.

-Schools gauge students' progress toward fluency using a relatively new set of tests, the English Language Proficiency Assessments for California (ELPAC, pronounced ELL-pack).
+Schools gauge students' progress toward fluency using the English Language Proficiency Assessments for California (ELPAC, pronounced ELL-pack).
 After an initial assessment, students are tested annually to evaluate their progress.
 When a student scores high enough, teachers and parents may reclassify them as fluent.

-Your school district is also required to have a similar district-level committee (DELAC, pronounced "DEE-lack") to advise the district's school board on programs and services for English Learners.
-This advice is meant to include input on the Local Control Accountability Plan (LCAP — see Lesson 7.10).
-The ELAC and DELAC may be particularly important if your district is expanding programs for bilingual education based on the 2017 passage of Proposition 58.
+Your school district is also required to have a similar committee at the district level (DELAC, pronounced "DEE-lack") to advise the district's school board on programs and services for English Learners.
+This advice is meant to include input on your district's annually-updated three year plan (the Local Control Accountability Plan — see Lesson 7.10 for more about the LCAP).
+ELACs and DELACs became prominent tools for engaging parents after the passage of Proposition 58 in 2016 expanded bilingual education programs in the state.

 Research about English Learning in California has been difficult because of the limitations of California's education data systems.
-In 2018, the Getting Down to Facts II studies suggested that English Learners are probably more likely than other California students to be taught by early career teachers.
+In 2018, a prominent research project (Getting Down to Facts II) found that English Learners are more likely than other California students to be taught by early career teachers.
 In their conclusion, the authors argue for more clarity:

 "The state should be concerned if new teachers, who are already struggling with so much, are particularly underprepared to teach ELs.
 Ensuring that novice teachers are adequately prepared with the specialized skills, knowledge and dispositions to teach ELs is of paramount importance to a state that concentrates one-quarter of all ELs in the nation — an extremely vulnerable and at-risk population by any measure."

-If your school district has a pattern of assigning inexperienced teachers to schools with high concentrations of English Learners, your Site Council, ELAC and DLAC should be talking about it.
+If your school district has a pattern of assigning inexperienced teachers to schools with high concentrations of English Learners, your Site Council, ELAC and DELAC should be talking about it.
 School districts are obligated to provide cost-free training to members of ELACs and DELACs.
+If this isn't happening, you could bring it up in the process of reviewing and renewing your district's LCAP.
 (Ahem...
 May we point out that Ed100 is available in English and Spanish?
 If your ELAC members aren't aware of Ed100, please drop them a note!)

 California's English Learner Roadmap, created in 2017, sets out a path for improving instruction for English language learners.
 In 2018, research conducted for the Getting Down to Facts II project suggested a to-do list that includes stronger investment in programs to prepare bilingual teachers and improved access to preschool for English learners.